 10. New York City

-New York City is home to more than 8 million people, making it one of the most populous cities in the world.
-It is also one of the most diverse, with residents coming from all over the world.
+New York City is home to more than 8 million people, making it one of the most populous cities in the world and full of cultural varaition.
+It is one of the most diverse cities in the world, with residents coming from every corner of our planet.
 As a result, New York City is a prime example of cultural pluralism.